“Wow, that is beautiful,” Wyn said appreciatively

 trade for what you need – planets where your hydroponics systems

 would be valuable.
-Or there are a few uninhabited planets with metals
+There are a few uninhabited planets with metals ores

-ores – although not many.
-Humans have pretty much spread themselves
+– although not many.
+Humans have pretty much spread themselves across

-across the universe for just that reason.
-They have mining colonies all
+the universe for just that reason.
+They have mining colonies all over.

 “No,” Martok said.
 “No, we shall not negotiate with